melissajclark/content-filtering/readme.md

 ## About Content-Filtering

-Filtering content by specific attributes is a common web design pattern.
-There's lots of jQuery plugins out there to do this (Filtrify, mixItUp, Shuffle, etc).

-Plugins can be fantastic but I don't want to rely on them.
+Filtering content is a common web design pattern.
+There's tons of jQuery plugins out there, but I want to set it up on my own.

 I learn best by doing, so this small project is an experiment of the best way to filter content using jquery.

-This project uses data-attributes to store the relevant data for filtering content.
+This project uses HTML & CSS (SCSS) and data-attributes to store the data.

-This project uses HTML & CSS (SCSS), but ultimately I want to implement the effect in custom WordPress themes.
+Eventually I want to implement this in custom WordPress themes.
+I like to get the setup down in HTML before moving to setting up the PHP for WordPress.

 ## Some Questions & Topics I Need To Figure Out

 1. How to setup the jQuery selectors when I may not know what the content is? ie. for a client adding tags / info to works
+- Is it better to use data attributes or classes for the relevant classifications?
 - How to properly implement this in a custom WordPress theme?
-- How to filter for multiple attributes at once?
--

 ------